DhruvSrikanth/DhruvSrikanth/README.md

 * Interested in AI and Research at companies that take a practical engineering approach to innovation and impact.

-* What excites me about machine learning is its infancy and novelty.
-What drives me is the potential to create impactful solutions through data- centric algorithms and a little fun with math.

 ### Open Source Projects:

 <table>